Minimalist

 Where is John Galt's clothing made?

-Why are John Galt's products more expensive than fast fashion?
+Why are John Galt's products priced as they are?

 Are all of John Galt's products vegan?